 Elections for the committee officer positions will be administered by the committee’s Chair.
 In the case of Chair’s absence, Chair’s designee will conduct the elections.
 In the case of two candidates for the same position, election will be by a simple majority.
 In case there are more than two candidates, election will consist of a series of elections.
 At each stage of voting, the candidate gathering the fewest votes will be eliminated.
 This process will continue until only two candidates remain.

 Any member of the technical committee has the right of voting for officers.
 Normally, voting members in attendance at a meeting will be allowed to vote in elections as well as on other issues that need to be decided by a voting process.
-However, written proxy votes will also be permitted and arrangement for such proxy votes must be made prior to the committee meetings.
-A voting member present in the meeting will be allowed to cast no more than two written proxy votes.
 Electronic voting process will be implemented as soon as its details are worked out.

 Committee meetings will be scheduled twice a year at ICC and GLOBECOM conferences.
 Meeting announcements and agenda for the meeting will be distributed to the committee membership via email and posted on the web site at least two weeks prior to the meeting.
 The meeting times will also be posted on the committee website.
 Minutes of the meetings should be posted on the web site as well as distributed via the committee mailing list at most one month after the meeting.
 The committee always encourages conference participants to attend the committee meetings and join the committee membership.

 The Chair is responsible for elaborating the budget and soliciting financial support for the committee activities.
 If approved, the funds will be used in accordance with the COMSOC procedures and the Chair shall provide to members a report of the committee finances at a committee meeting.
 The Secretary of the technical committee will maintain a record for the expenses.

 The Technical Committee Workshop